-Public transport in a bit of a pickle
+Public transport in a tough spot

 Since this Monday, May 5, the public transport managed by the national railway company is directly affected.
-Starting with the RER B, which has only 1 train out of 2 running in its northern half, and 1 out of 3 in the southern half.
-At least there’s some good news; the connection will still be maintained at the Gare du Nord.
-The same goes for ...-ete-2025/"> the RER C will have one train every two on the entire line starting this Monday.
+Starting with the RER B, which is running only 1 train out of 2 on its northern half, and 1 out of 3 on the southern half.
+The only relatively good news is that the interconnection will still be available at Gare du Nord.
+The same goes for ...

-ℹ️ Prévoir 1 train sur 2 au nord et 2 trains sur 3 au sud de la ligne.
+-ete-2025/"> the RER C with one train out of two on the entire line starting this Monday.ℹ️ Prévoir 1 train sur 2 au nord et 2 trains sur 3 au sud de la ligne.
 L'interconnexion à Gare du Nord sera maintenue.
 Pas de changement de train nécessaire.
 Nous vous recommandons de limiter vos déplacements, dans la mesure du possible.

 — RER B (@RERB) May 4, 2025

-Still TGVs for a weekend getaway ?
+Still some TGVs for a weekend getaway ?

 — Lignes N et U (@lignesNetU_SNCF) May 4, 2025